The Heroin Epidemic

 • Slowed breathing and heart function

-Many people unknowingly become addicted to Painkillers.
+Many people unknowingly become addicted to painkillers.
 They take the prescribed medication under their doctor’s recommendation, begin to enjoy the effects of the drugs, and keep wanting more even when the pills and prescription run out.
-Continued use of prescription Painkillers can lead to a physical dependence.
+Continued use of prescription painkillers can lead to a physical dependence.
 Combine that with the psychological need to use the drug, and you’ve got an addiction.

-Given the staggering number of people struggling with prescription Painkiller addiction in the US approximately 4.7 million doctors are cracking down when it comes to writing prescriptions.
+Given the staggering number of people struggling with prescription painkiller addiction in the US approximately 4.7 million doctors are cracking down when it comes to writing prescriptions.
 So, in some cases, getting more pills after your prescription runs out may not be easy.
 It can also be extremely expensive if the medication is not covered by insurance.

 • Nausea and vomiting